Loading...

 This guide covers everything you need to know about New York HOA and condominium law: how to fight violations, your rights as a unit owner or shareholder, board obligations, and what limits exist on fining.
 Use the sections below to find the information most relevant to your situation.

-The New York Condominium Act (Real Property Law §339-d through §339-ii) governs the creation, governance, and management of condominiums in New York.
+The New York Condominium Act (Real Property Law §339-d through §339-mm) governs the creation, governance, and management of condominiums in New York.
 It establishes requirements for condominium declarations, bylaws, common element ownership, assessments, and board governance.
 Condominiums in New York are distinct from co-ops, which operate under the Business Corporation Law.

 New York courts generally require boards to provide notice and an opportunity to be heard before imposing fines.
 While the Condominium Act does not prescribe a specific hearing procedure, boards must follow their bylaws and house rules.
 Fines imposed without due process can be challenged in court under principles established in cases like Levandusky v.
 One Fifth Avenue Apartment Corp.